jschauma/anyvpn/README.md

 EXAMPLES
      The following examples illustrate common usage of the anyvpn utility.

+     To add a new password to the "VPN" keychain service and then use anyvpn to connect to the VPN using that password from the keychain:

+	   security add-generic-password -a ${USER} -s VPN -w '<password>' anyvpn -k keychain on

      To connect to the VPN using the password stored under the "Yahoo" login entry in your LastPass password manager for the "jschauma@yahoo.com"